- Course Academics

 What are Travelers Checks and where can they be obtained/used?

-A relatively new and very safe way to “carry” money is by using a debit card with the logo of a national credit card on it.
+A relatively safe way to "carry" money is by using a debit card with the logo of a national credit card on it.
 For instance, Bank of America can provide debit cards with the Visa logo, and these cards can be used anywhere a Visa is accepted.
-Purchases on the card will automatically be debited from your student’s account.
-As with Visa credit cards, these debit cards can be instantly cancelled if they are lost or stolen.
+Purchases on the card will automatically be debited from your student's account.
+As with Visa credit cards, these debit cards can be instantly canceled if they are lost or stolen.